 General

-Gambel's Quail: Medium-sized quail with gray upperparts and breast, scaled gray nape, black patch on center of abdomen, black head plume, white-bordered black face, cinnamon-brown crown, and buff underparts with flanks streaked with dark chestnut-brown and white.
-Female lacks black on head, face, and breast, has smaller plume, and shows a weakly scaled pattern on nape.
-Juvenile is smaller, with tan and gray mottling and streaking.
+Gambel's Quail: Medium-sized quail with gray upperparts and breast, scaled gray nape, black patch on center of abdomen, black head plume shaped like a teardrop, white bordered black face, cinnamon-brown crown, and buff underparts with flanks streaked with dark chestnut-brown and white.
+Female lacks black on head, face and breast; head and throat are gray with dark streaks; has smaller plume and shows a weakly scaled pattern on nape.
+Juvenile is smaller with tan and gray mottling and streaking.

 Range and Habitat